 You can create a round-up of local AAPI businesses and creators you're either inspired by, have worked with, or bought from, and feature them in blog content, or tag them in your Reels or feed posts.

 For example, if you’re into beauty, share your favorite AAPI-founded brands like @ghlee, @tatcha, @tower28, @livetinted, @honuaskincare, and @ao.organicshawaii.

 By regularly spotlighting different accounts on your account, you’re creating a resource for your followers to share — and then for their followers to share.

 #3: Pass the Mic Visually and Creatively

-Passing the mic can be as simple as letting those in the AAPI community host an Instagram Stories takeover or AMA (Ask Me Anything) session where they can share inspirational words and stories.
+Passing the mic can be as simple as letting those in the AAPI community host an Instagram Stories takeover or AMA (Ask Me Anything) session where they can share inspirational words and stories — in their own words.

-Last AAPI Heritage Month, The Kit released a number of stories (including a cover feature) dedicated to celebrating Asian Canadians online, highlighting Asian-Canadian brands, and sharing first-person stories from editors and creators.
+See how The Kit released a number of stories (including a cover feature) dedicated to celebrating Asian Canadians online, highlighting Asian-Canadian brands, and sharing first-person stories from editors and creators:

 They also dedicated a photoshoot featuring three top Asian-Canadian makeup artists, who shared their experiences of growing up in Canada, and how they came to see their own beauty.